Find and identify the origin of a Windows 11 crash

 Use WhoCrashed to find out why your computer is crashing

-Here's how to use WhoCrashed to identify a Windows crash:
+Here's how to use WhoCrashed to identify a crash Windows :

 • First of all, Download and install WhoCrashed.